-When you arrive to the gate, you’ll have to state how many people, how many nights you stay inside the park, your nationality and plate number.
+When you arrive at the gate, you’ll have to state how many people, how many nights you stay inside the park, your nationality, and plate number.
 You’ll get a paper and you may continue.
-Next you’ll drive to Okaukuejo / Namutoni and find the reception.
+Next, you’ll drive to Okaukuejo / Namutoni and find the reception.
 Fill in the paper you received and pay the entrance fee (2018: 80 NAD per person, 10 NAD per vehicle per day).

 Where to stay inside the park?

-Dolomite – one of the new 2 camps, far western part of the park
+- Dolomite – one of the two new camps, the far western part of the park

 Fancy collecting the rests of your exhaust pipe when surrounded by lions?